jessevl/node-red-contrib-azure-iotc/README.md

 # Azure IoT Central Device Bridge module for Node-RED

+Warning: this node-red module is experimental and provided as-is (see MIT license).

 This project wraps the https://github.com/Azure/iotc-device-bridge project in a Node-RED module so that any IoT device or provider can easily be connected to Azure IoT Central (IoTC) without any coding.

 When a properly formatted message arrives at the (configured) IoTC Node it will try sending it as the corresponding device in IoTC.
 If the device does not yet exist, it will provision a new one in IoTC.
 Before any telemetry will be processed you'll have to 'associate' the device with a device template in IoT Central.
 See the below instructions.